GeorgeWebDevCy/gn-tsiartas-spin-to-win/README.txt

 2. Custom styling applied to the modal interface.

 == Changelog ==

+= 2.2.0 =
+* Added Friday voucher quota controls with guaranteed €50 and €100 allocations and exposed the configuration to the public script.
+* Introduced server-side spin assignment with weekly tracking, quota pacing across the 07:00–20:00 window, and AJAX-powered prize responses.
+* Documented manual QA steps that cover pacing behaviour, quota exhaustion messaging, and the forced €50/€100 spins.

 = 2.1.2 =
 * Removed the sidebar heading and prize list markup so the wheel interface focuses solely on the spin interaction.